Sponsored By Blue Apron. All opinions are our own.

 After making these small shifts in your diet over the course of a couple weeks or months, you can work toward swapping entire meals to wholly reflect the Mediterranean diet.

-Looking for some delicious recipes to get you inspired?
-We’ve got you covered…
+Looking for some more delicious recipes to get you inspired?
+Check out these easy Mediterranean recipes for beginners:

 Mediterranean Greek Yogurt Chicken Salad by Food Faith Fitness